-The application document and attachments must be completed and uploaded into the Commonwealth eGrants system (www.esa.dced.state.pa.us) by 5 p.m. on Friday, December 20, 2019.
+The application document and attachments must be completed and uploaded into the Commonwealth eGrants system (www.esa.dced.state.pa.us) by 5 p.m. on Friday, June 25, 2021.

 For assistance with the eGrants system, please contact the Pennsylvania Department of Community and Economic Development's Customer Service Center by phone at 800-379-7448 or by email at ra-dcedcs@pa.gov.
+For examples of the Growing Greener Plus Grants Program application forms, please see Appendix A.